invoiceninja/invoiceninja.github.io/source/docs/developer-guide.md

 The X-API-SECRET requires you to configure a .env variable ```API_SECRET=```

-This is an optional header.
+This is an optional header, and is only assessed on the /api/v1/login route.
 </x-section>
 <x-section>
 ```